-Audit and Compliance Committee

-John A. Clerico, Chair

-James S. Ely III

-John A. Fry

-Julia B. North, Chair

-John A. Fry

-Julia B. North

-William Norris Jennings, M.D.
+Audit and Compliance Committee Compensation Committee Governance and Nominating Committee John A. Clerico, Chair H. Mitchell Watson, Jr., Chair Julia B. North, Chair James S. Ely III John A. Clerico John A. Fry John A. Fry Julia B. North William Norris Jennings, M.D.

-How many times did the Board of Directors and its committees meet in 2010?
+How many times did the Board of Directors and its committees meet in 2011?
 What was the attendance by the members?
 What are the duties of the Board's committees?

-Directors are encouraged to attend our annual meeting of stockholders; all eight (8) of our directors were present at our 2010 annual meeting of stockholders.
-The annual meeting of the Board of Directors followed immediately after the 2010 annual meeting of stockholders.
+Directors are encouraged to attend our annual meeting of stockholders; all eight (8) of our directors were present at our 2011 annual meeting of stockholders.
+The annual meeting of the Board of Directors followed immediately after the 2011 annual meeting of stockholders.

-In 2010, the Board of Directors held six (6) regular meetings and three (3) special meetings.
+In 2011, the Board of Directors held six (6) regular meetings and seven (7) special meetings.
 Each director attended at least 75% of the Board meetings and meetings of the committees of the Board on which he/she served.

-The Audit and Compliance Committee held eight (8) meetings during 2010.
+The Audit and Compliance Committee held eight (8) meetings during 2011.
+A number of the meetings held by the Audit and Compliance Committee also included the other independent members of the Board of Directors.
 As set forth in its charter, the Audit and Compliance Committee's responsibility is to provide advice and counsel to management regarding, and to assist the Board of Directors in its oversight of: (i) the integrity of the Company's financial statements; (ii) the Company's compliance with legal and regulatory requirements; (iii) the independent registered public accounting firm's qualifications and independence; and (iv) the performance of the Company's internal audit function and its independent registered public accounting firm.
 The Audit and Compliance Committee report is set forth later in this Proxy Statement.

-The Compensation Committee held four (4) meetings during 2010.
+The Compensation Committee held four (4) meetings during 2011.
 The primary purpose of the Compensation Committee is to: (i) assist the Board of Directors in discharging its responsibilities relating to compensation of the Company's executives; (ii) approve awards and grants of equity-based compensation arrangements to directors, employees, and others pursuant to the Company's stock option and award plans; (iii) administer the Community Health Systems, Inc. 2004 Employee Performance Incentive Plan with regard to the employees to whom Section 162(m) of the Internal Revenue Code (the "IRC") applies; (iv) assist the Board of Directors by making recommendations regarding compensation programs for directors; and (v) produce an annual report on executive compensation for inclusion in the Company's Proxy Statement in accordance with applicable rules and regulations under the Exchange Act.
 The Compensation Committee's report is set forth later in this Proxy Statement.